-17. Describe the board's staff development efforts and how much is spent annually on staff development (cf., Section 12, Attachment D).
+17. Describe the board's staff development efforts and how much is spent annually on staff development.

 All staff is encouraged to take courses that relate to their job, broaden their knowledge base, enhance their skill set, or better them for advancement or upward mobility opportunities.
-Staff is provided opportunities to cross-train and/or complete special projects that aren't within their normal assigned duties; this provides a low-cost way to further assist with staff development.
+Staff is provided opportunities to cross-train and/or completes special projects that aren't within their normal assigned duties; this provides a low-cost way to further assist with staff development.